Officers of the Faculty

 Philosophy

-The Masters’ in Human Resource Management (MHRM) is a challenging and exciting 16 month program designed to prepare early career practitioners and ambitious graduates, to gain in-depth knowledge and skills in Human Resources Management and People Management (Organizational Behavior), and to meet the needs of HR globally and in the MENA region.
+The Master’s in Human Resource Management (MHRM) is a challenging and exciting 16 month program designed to prepare early career practitioners and ambitious graduates, to gain in-depth knowledge and skills in Human Resources Management and Organizational Behavior (OB), and to meet the challenges of HRM globally and in the MENA region.
 The MHRM program empowers students with professional, research- based skills and competencies necessary for succeeding in the ever-changing context of HRM.

 Program Highlights